monkut/qlu-scheduler/README.md

 a software development project.
 In addtion, it provides monte-carlo simulation of task schedule delays, enabling you to determine how probable a given project will finish on time.

-It uses the following key components to schedule a project:
+It uses the following key components to schedule 1 or more projects:

 - Project-ID
     - Identifies a specific Project